aoi-ue/CAndCPlusPlus/README.md

 ### Resources to research work 🤔

-- [ ]
+- [ ] Experiment: Inheritance - Polymorphism - Run-time Type Identification (Static and Dynamic, typeid(e))

-- [ ] Experiment: Database with constructor with new and delete
+- [ ] Experiment: build a Database using constructor with new and delete
 - [ ] Write a code example on Struct and Classes code comparison with Private and Public with Static Variable

 - [ ] Write a code example on Binary Tree with Pre, In, Post Order